-(3) The university does not claim ownership rights in intellectual property developed as a result of intramural funding under the Faculty Grants for Research and Creative Activity program.
+The university does not claim ownership rights in intellectual property developed as a result of intramural funding under the Faculty Grants for Research and Creative Activity program unless university resources or facilities were used in developing the intellectual property.
+If any university resources or facilities were used in the development of the intellectual property, the provisions of section 3-1 apply.
 Acceptance of and compensation from a Faculty Grant does not create a university commission for intellectual property that may result, unless there is a prior written agreement so specifying.
 In the absence of such an agreement, the rights to intellectual property resulting from a Faculty Grant reside with the originator.